Participants on the one-day teaching course are provided with a subject specific illustrated bench book.

 ether/ethyl acetate concentrations.
 The trophozoite stage is extremely difficult

 to detect in wet saline preparations.
-Therefore, it is only possible to detect
+Therefore, it is only possible to reliably

 these organisms by stained faecal smears.